jose-elias-alvarez/null-ls.nvim/README.md

 ### Does it work with (other plugin)?

-In most cases, yes. null-ls tries to act like an actual LSP server as much as possible, so it should work seamlessly with most LSP-related plugins, but it makes some compromises when necessary.
-If you run into problems, please open an issue.
+In most cases, yes. null-ls tries to act like an actual LSP server as much as possible, so it should work seamlessly with most LSP-related plugins.
+If you run into problems, please try to determine which plugin is causing them and open an issue.

 ### How does it work?

-For a high-level overview: null-ls spawns a headless instance of Neovim as a minimal RPC server, whose main purpose is to respond to Neovim's LSP client with its capabilities.
-The client instance keeps the server alive and shuts it down on exit or after a period of inactivity.

-Everything else happens by modifying the client's `request` and `notify` handlers to redirect or override their default behavior, run defined sources, and send their output back to Neovim's LSP client.
+Thanks to hard work by @folke, the plugin wraps the mechanism Neovim uses to spawn language servers to start a client entirely in-memory.
+The client attaches to buffers that match defined sources and receives and responds to requests, document changes, and other events from Neovim.

 ### Will it affect my performance?

-More testing is necessary, but informal metrics show that the performance impact of running a (nearly) inactive headless instance of Neovim is minimal compared to the overhead required by a general-purpose language server.

-Since null-ls uses pure Lua, minimizes server communication, and removes the need to communicate via JSON, in most cases it should (theoretically) run faster than similar solutions.
+More testing is necessary, but since null-ls uses pure Lua and runs entirely in memory without any external processes, in most cases it should run faster than similar solutions.
+If you notice that performance is worse with null-ls than with an alternative, please open an issue!

 ### Why hijack LSP features for non-LSP functionality?
 Why not use (other solution)?